Intel Acknowledges Chip-Level Security Vulnerability In Processors

 In a statement released Wednesday, Intel acknowledged the problem, saying that it is "working closely with many other technology companies, including AMD, ARM Holdings and several operating system vendors, to develop an industry-wide approach to resolve this issue promptly and constructively.
 Intel has begun providing software and firmware updates to mitigate these exploits."

-Wired explains that the bug "... allows low-privilege processes to access memory in the computer's kernel, the machine's most privileged inner sanctum.
+Wired explains that the bug "allows low-privilege processes to access memory in the computer's kernel, the machine's most privileged inner sanctum.
 Theoretical attacks that exploit that bug, based on quirks in shortcuts Intel has implemented for faster processing, could allow malicious software to spy deeply into other processes and data on the target computer or smartphone."

 According to The Associated Press: